 “As we all know, Covid-19 has come, not only as a killer of humans and destroyer of the global economy, but has also led to a global spike in GBV.
 Incidences of Intimate Partner Violence, physical battery, sexual violence and all sorts of domestic violence arise.
 It is for this reason that GBV has long been tagged ‘an epidemic within an epidemic’ and as usual, women and girls are the major victims.”

-In his address, Dr. Nnimmo Bassey, Director, HOMEF as well as representative of Heart100 harped on relationship as the most valuable thing with other people.
+In his address, Dr. Nnimmo Bassey, Director, Health of Mother Earth Foundation (HOMEF) as well as representative of Heart100 harped on relationship as the most valuable thing with other people.